NERC-CEH/catalogue/README.markdown

 * Then you can execute your tests in parallel

-        bundle exec rake # calls :grab_ids :headless and :parallel_spec
+        bundle exec rake
+  This calls :grab_ids :headless and :parallel_spec

 * You can specify a particular test group to test by calling the specific rspec task:

-        bundle exec rake --tasks # List the available rake tasks.
-Not all can be run from workstations bundle exec rake chrome_spec
+        bundle exec rake --tasks
+  Lists the available rake tasks.
+Not all can be run from workstations

+        bundle exec rake chrome_spec

 * Sit back and watch your chrome instance run through your test suite